 The Woodbridge Ecological Reserve is one of the few locations where Sandhill Cranes consistently roost in the Delta.
 At dusk, in large groups that can number from several hundred to several thousand, the cranes converge on the South Unit’s flooded fields for the night.
 CDFW Docents will give a presentation on the cranes in a private viewing area.
 The cranes determine end times for evening tours.

-Early morning fly-outs are special.
-If you have never experienced one, you won’t want to miss this.
-It is so peaceful at the Woodbridge Ecological Reserve as the night gives way to scarlet colors in the east.
-The beauty of early misty mornings in the Delta are unmatched.
-You’ll be reminded of a Robert Frost poem.
+If you have never experienced an early morning fly-out, you won’t want to miss this.
 Sandhill Cranes begin their day as the sun starts to rise and you’ll want to be there to see it.
 Best of all, Dr. Gary Ivey will be there to share his knowledge and answer your questions.
-Depending on weather and the Sandhill Cranes, your group will also do some roving along Woodbridge Road to watch them as they are feeding.

 Bring your binoculars and enjoy a leisurely walk on flat ground through the old growth riparian habitat at Lodi Lake Nature Trail with a local birding expert.